HabanaAI/Model-References/PyTorch/nlp/bloom/README.md

 ## Generation Modes
 The main BLOOM script (bloom.py) can be run in multiple generation modes:
-* 'optimized' - Uses a custom HPU-optimized implementation of greedy-search and beam-search.
-Currently, only basic beam-search (without additional flags) is supported.
+* 'optimized' - Uses a custom HPU-optimized implementation of greedy-search, beam-search and sampling.
-* 'compatibility' - Runs the model on HPU, but keeps generation logic on CPU.
-This allows more advanced generation options usage, but results in lower performance.
-To specify additional generation flags, use '--extra_generation_args' flag.
-For more information, consult with the built-in help.
-* 'vanilla' - Runs both model and generation on HPU using unmodified generation utils from the transformers library.
+* 'vanilla' - Runs both model and generation loop on HPU using unmodified generation utils from the transformers library.

 ## Supported Configurations